harleypig/perl-package-tests/README.md

 * [Are all prerequisites installed and accounted for?](xt/release/prereq.t)
 * [Does this package has appropriate legal information?](xt/release/test-legal.t)
 * [Are there any variables that are unused?](xt/release/vars.t)

+#### Automated TEsts
+`AUTOMATED_TESTING`: if true, tests are being run by an automated testing facility and not as part of the installation of a module; CPAN smokers must set this to true; CPAN clients must not set this.

+#### Non-interactive Tests
+`NONINTERACTIVE_TESTING`: if true, tests should not attempt to interact with a user; output may not be seen and prompts will not be answered.

+#### Extended Tests
+`EXTENDED_TESTING`: if true, the user or process running tests is willing to run optional tests that may take extra time or resources to complete.
+Such tests must not include any development or QA tests.
+Only tests of runtime functionality should be included.